BreathOfTheDragon/PyJul/1-Tiger-Alpha/ReadMe.md

 # Tiger POMDP environment

-TigerServer.jl is a Tiger POMDP env with a random policy.
+TigerServer.jl is a Tiger POMDP environment with a random policy.
 Run it using julia `TigerServer.jl`
 client.py is the observer.
 Run it using python3 `client.py`

 Note: first run the TigerServer.jl program, then run the client.py programs.